 Whether you are planning to build a backyard, landscape the front lawn of your house, or landscape a park, you will likely want to know what certifications or organizations there are for landscape designers.
 The most known organization with certifications for landscape designers is Association of Professional Landscape Designers (APLD)

 APLD is a national association for landscape designers that offers a professional credential and promotes higher standards for the profession.
 Certified landscape designers are knowledgeable and experienced, and qualify for a wide variety of projects.
 Certification also differentiates you in your marketing to clients.
 Additionally, it may help you qualify for work in more stringent jurisdictions.
 Furthermore, the certification also provides a stronger voice in advocacy efforts for the industry as a whole.

 Certification requirements differ by state, but you can find out what they are in your state by searching the APLD website.
 The process is relatively simple, but to be eligible to apply for certification, one must have an Associates degree or have worked 450 hours within the field or similar field.

 Once approved and certified, the association does require professional landscape designers to obtain continuing education units (CEU’s) to maintain their certification.
 One way to obtain CEU’s while learning software, is The Landscape Library’s AutoCAD for Landscape Design Course – which is approved by APLD to receive 5 CEU’s once completed with the 4 week course.
-To learn more about AutoCAD for Landscape Design, visit this link.
+Click here to learn more about AutoCAD for Landscape Design

 Before becoming a landscape architect or landscape designer, you should know all the requirements needed so you can obtain certification and licensure with ease.
 Depending on the nature of the work you are looking to do, you might need to go to college or complete a horticulture or design degree.
 Then, work your way up from there to gain experience.
 Ultimately, it will be worth it in the long run.
 You may even get a job without any formal education.